Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 Considering Obi-Wan allows Vader to finish him, it's difficult to say who would have won had the match continued.
 Vader likely has more physical strength, but his connection to the Force is reduced thanks to being nearly half-machine.
 Obi-Wan is aging, but fights craftily.
 I'd love to hear your thoughts on who would have emerged victorious!

-In an era where darkness is spreading and Jedi are hunted, Obi-Wan duels every single Sith except Sidious, as well as General Grievous, and only dies when he himself chooses to.
+In an era where darkness is spreading and Jedi are hunted, Obi-Wan duels every single Sith except Sidious, as well as General Grievous, and manages to perish in a manner of his choosing.
 He never faltered in his stalwart pursuit of justice, earned a spot on the Jedi Council at a remarkably young age, and can be shown to dwell in the league of elite warriors like Yoda:

 - Count Dooku is said to be on par with Yoda and Mace Windu